umccr/pcgr-deploy/README.md

 FAQ
 ===

-`ERROR: package is not a legal parameter in an Ansible task or handler` is a symptom of a too old ansible version, you need 2.x to deploy this.
+`ERROR: package is not a legal parameter in an Ansible task or handler` is a symptom of a too old ansible version (probably 1.9.x).
+You need 2.x to deploy this.